Lessons in diversity and personal growth change student’s life course.

-Sims spent the entire summer studying at Purdue, and she walked away with much more than just résumé fodder.
+Sims spent the entire summer of 2017 studying at Purdue, and she walked away with much more than just résumé fodder.
 She had the chance to work with several different types of people, and she discovered where her real passions lie.
 Along with the other SROP participants, Sims gave a superb poster presentation on American news media’s portrayal of minorities within articles centered on poverty, Social Security and Medicare.
 The research topic Sims and Clawson have worked on has even gained high-profile attention, having been recently referenced in The New York Times.

 “I was given a project that was actually started long before me, and I was able to take a part of it that I really wanted to emphasize and make it my own,” Sims says.
 “That was the greatest part about being there.”

 Every day, Sims strives to be the best version of herself.
 ONU has helped her do this in a way that has completely transformed her life and become a driving force for her career.